 By Jill Brooke

-Slipping into a hot bubbly tub with floral-scented aromas is, for many people, an instant way to destress.
+Slipping into a hot bubbly bath with floral oil and fragrant aromas is, for many people, an instant way to destress.

 In terms of the healing properties of flowers, you might add a little lavender oil to reduce stress or rose oil to enhance your breathing.
 Rosemary and eucalyptus boost circulation while jasmine and gardenia—which is used in many perfumes—reduce anxiety.